Amanda has a Siberian Husky and enjoys sharing experiences and advice with other owners of this great breed.

 Siberian Huskies are super friendly and a great dog to have in the family!
-Congratulations on your new husky.
-A word of warning though, huskies are strong willed.
+A word of warning, though: Huskies are strong-willed.
 They are hard to train and can be stubborn at times.
-But, with proper training and care, your husky will be a great new addition to your family and a loyal companion.
+With proper training and care, however, your Husky will be a great new addition to your family and a loyal companion for years to come.

-Because huskies love to dig and chew, providing chew toys and designated digging areas is important.
-If you don't have a backyard or you cannot provide a digging area, taking your husky to a place where it can, like the beach, is suggested.
+- Does your home offer space for digging and chewing?
+Because Huskies love to dig and chew, providing chew toys and designated digging areas is important.
+If you don't have a backyard or you cannot provide a digging area, taking your Husky to a place where it can dig (the beach, etc.) is suggested.

-Also, huskies need a lot of exercise.
-Remember, they are sled dogs.
-A 30 minute walk every day or pulling the kids on a sled or a wagon are just a couple activities you an do with your husky.
+- Do you have enough time to exercise your pet?
+Huskies also need a lot of exercise.
+Historically, they were used as sled dogs.
+A 30-minute walk every day or pulling the kids on a sled or a wagon are just a couple of activities you can do with your Husky.

+- Can you give a Husky the attention it needs?
 Huskies require a lot of attention.
 They love love.
-If you cannot give them enough attention, huskies can suffer from separation anxiety and howl.
-If you are out of the house a lot, it is suggested you get another dog to keep the husky company.
+If you cannot give them enough attention, Huskies can suffer from separation anxiety and howl.
+If you are out of the house a lot, it is suggested you get another dog to keep the Husky company.

-Huskies love games.
-So, turning training into a game will help in training, It is suggested you only train in 15 minute intervals as huskies usually grow bored of doing the same thing over again.
-Training huskies is difficult.
+Huskies love games, so turning training into a game may aid in this process.
+It is suggested you only train in 15-minute intervals, as Huskies may grow bored of doing the same thing for extended periods.
+Training Huskies is difficult.
 If you feel like you can't do it by yourself, seek professional help.

 Potty Training Tips for Husky Puppies

-When potty training, it is best to confine your dog to a small area until they are potty trained.
-That way, it is easier to maintain and clean up.
-Never let your puppy get away with doing its business in a spot other than the area it was designated.
+When potty training, it is best to confine your dog to a small area until they are ready.
+That way, it is easier to clean up any messes that may occur.
+Never let your puppy get away with doing its business in a spot other than the areas you designate.

 Right when you bring your puppy home, show them where they are allowed to go.
 When they do go, praise them and give them a reward.
 Do not let them get away with any accident they have.
-I know it may seem like a big deal, but if you don't, the puppy will start to prefer a certain spot over the right spot.
+I know it may not seem like a big deal, but if you don't make boundaries clear, the puppy will start to prefer a certain spot over the spot you've designated.

 Care Tips for Siberian Husky Puppies

-Like any dog, your husky will need a food and water dish, a collar, a leash, an ID tag, a bed, toys, and grooming supplies.
+- Supplies: Like any dog, your Husky will need a food and water dish, a collar, a leash, an ID tag, a bed, toys, and grooming supplies.

-The first few months are very vital for immunizations.
+- Shots and Spaying/Neutering: The first few months are very vital for immunizations.
 Another important issue is spaying or neutering.
-The younger the puppy is when they are spayed or neutered, the healthier they will be.
-Generally, at the age of six months is acceptable for spaying or neutering.
+The younger the puppy is when they are spayed or neutered, the healthier it will be.
+Generally, the age of six months is acceptable for spaying or neutering.

-Because huskies love to chew on things, it is a good idea to keep household cleaners out of reach of your puppy.
+- Husky-Proofing Your Home: Because Huskies love to chew on things, it is a good idea to keep household cleaners out of reach of your puppy.
 Anything you would keep away from a human baby, keep away from a puppy.

 Sometimes puppies will have a nail higher than the toe which is called the dewclaw.
 Most of the time, this is removed when they are newborns but if they aren't, it can dig into their skin.
 Take care to make sure it's trimmed.